-Complaints under the Pharmacy Practice Issue category accounted for 25% of the complaints received by the PSI in 2021, and 20% of those considered by the PPC in 2021, in both cases being the largest category.
+Complaints under the Pharmacy Practice Issue category accounted for 25% of the complaints received by the PSI in 2022 matching the 25% of complaints considered in 2021 in both cases being the largest category.
 The main issues being highlighted in these complaints were as follows:

-- The supply of pharmacy-only medicine without a pharmacist/supervising pharmacist on duty in the pharmacy. - Issues or errors with the dispensing of a prescription - Complaints related to Covid measures/masks
+- the supply of pharmacy-only medicine without a pharmacist/supervising pharmacist on duty in the pharmacy - issues or errors with the dispensing of a prescription - communication issues arising from the dispensing of solpadeine - communication issues arising from the dispensing of high-tech medication - the need for pharmacies to follow up in a timely fashion for drugs that have gone missing in the course of courier delivery - complaints related to Covid measures including the non-wearing of masks by pharmacy staff.